sgnclexus/Python_Challenge/README.md

 ## About <a name = "about"></a>

-This purpose of this repo has two reasons to do some python practices and to practice a little bit of git commands
+The purpose of this repo has two reasons to do some python practices and to practice a little bit of git commands

 ## Getting Started <a name = "getting_started"></a>